Catalog Ingestion Best Practices

 WindowStartwill show information at the time of premiere.

 - Verify deep linking behavior for all user states.
-After you finish your Launcher integration, validate it by running through the test cases listed here.
+After you finish your Launcher integration, validate it by running through the test cases listed in Step 2: Verify Deep Links from the Catalog.
 Specifically, make sure when a customer selects content, the app launches directly into the expected screen based on the Android intent.
 The video playback screen should appear if the app sent the playback intent and the sign-in or sign-up screen should appear if the app sent the sign-in intent.
 Validating the correct behavior facilitates your app's acceptance to the Appstore.